Free shipping has become so ubiquitous in ecommerce that shoppers now expect it.

-How can we be so sure?
-For starters, our clients have seen this first-hand.
-Beyond that, there’s plenty of data backing it up.
-One survey finds that 90% of consumers consider free shipping to be the primary factor driving them to shop with online retailers more frequently.
+One survey found that 90% of consumers consider free shipping to be the primary factor driving them to shop with online retailers more frequently.
+And, according to Gorgias, repeat shoppers generate 300% more revenue than first-time shoppers, on average.

 Take the minimum order value model (what you might call the Amazon not-Prime model), where shipping only becomes free once the cart reaches a certain subtotal.
 Depending on which study you prefer, at least 84% — and perhaps as many as 93% of customers — have added items to their cart to qualify for free shipping, increasing average transaction value and potentially total revenue per customer.